Portugal Golden Visa Costs

 Legal and Administrative Fees

 Typical legal fees range from €5,000 to €8,000 for a single applicant.
-Additional costs for dependents vary.
+Additional costs for dependents vary based on family size and complexity of the application.

 Total Estimated Costs (Excluding Investment)